BobTheZombie/LPM.Org/README.md

 - `030-update-icon-cache.py` – updates icon caches for themes in
   `/usr/share/icons` using `gtk-update-icon-cache`.

-Each hook checks for the presence of its corresponding tool and exits quietly if it is not installed.
+Each script checks for the presence of its corresponding tool and exits quietly if it is not installed.

-In addition to the per-package `post_install` hook, upgrades now trigger a `post_upgrade` entry point after the new files have been committed.
+In addition to the per-package `post_install` hook, upgrades trigger a `post_upgrade` entry point after the new files have been committed.
 Both hooks receive the same environment variables: